 - and Canadian national and provincial parks, among many others.

-Over 57,000 various points of interest can be selected to appear on the map.
+Over 57,000 points of interest can be selected to appear on the map.

-Simply click “POI” at the top and a drop-down menu opens (as pictured above).
+Simply click the “Research” tab on the right side of the screen and select “POI.”
 You can then select any of the local attractions that you’d like to display on the map.
 These include everything from Costco and Cracker Barrels to rest stops with (and without) dump stations, gas stations, golf courses, and Walmarts that allow overnight parking.

 It calculates routes and expenses based on your personal preferences.